mboya/mpesa_connect/README.md

 Values you need from your Safaricom app

-- `key` and `secret`:  Credentials for and the approved app.
+- `key` and `secret`:  Credentials for an approved app.
-- `security_password`: Generated encrypting Security Credential from the sandbox tool (Shortcode 1).
+- `security_password`: Generated Encryption Security Credential from the sandbox tool (Shortcode 1).

 ```ruby
   client = MpesaConnect::Client.new(key, secret, security_password)